agera-edc/MinimumViableDataspaceOld/system-tests/README.md

 From the build result, download the artifact named `testing-configuration` and extract the file `.env` into the `system-tests` directory (note that the file could be hidden in your file explorer due to its prefix).

-In the file, add the application client secret value under the `EDC_VAULT_CLIENTSECRET` key.
+In the file, add the application client secret value under the `APP_CLIENT_SECRET` key.
+It is used to access Key Vault.

 Build the EDC launcher: